-We need to know their gaps, attempt to teach to those gaps, and then check that pupils have retained their knowledge.
-Plus, as pupils move up to your class each year, getting to grips with their existing knowledge (without spending forever testing them) can be tricky at the best of times, let alone when gaps are greater and more diverse than usual this year.
+Teachers need to know their gaps, teach to those gaps, and then check that pupils have retained their knowledge.
+Getting to grips with a new class’ existing knowledge (without spending forever testing them) can be tricky at the best of times, let alone when gaps are greater and more diverse than usual this year.